Gohla/pie/tutorial/src/2_top_down/index.md

 The second argument is the type of data to attach to edges, which is `Dependency<T, O>`, using the `Dependency` enum we defined earlier.

 We implement `Default` for the store to initialize it.
+We also add a `new` function to initialize the store, which right now is the same as `default`, but will get a more specific meaning later.

 ```admonish info title="Deriving default" collapsible=true
 We cannot derive this `Default` implementation even though it seems we should be able to, because the derived implementation will require `T` and `O` to be `Default`, and this is not always the case.